dzonidoo/primereact/README.md

 * Added zIndex prop
 * Added ability to retrieve/filter items asynchronously

+### Dialog
+* Replaced `baseZIndex` with `zIndex`.
+The former was adding `1000` to specified base index which interferes with base superdesk styles that generally use lower z-indexes. `zIndex` makes it possible to pass a pre-determined value that is not changed.

 ### Dependencies
 * Moved "react-transition-group" from "devDependencies" to "dependencies" section in `package.json`, because it is used in exported components.